Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 ## H8a.
 The *Etherealness* Ritual
 <span class="citation"><em>This scene takes place in Chapter 5: Area N4t.</em></span>

-If Lady Wachter is not with the players, [[Non-Player Characters#Victor Vallakovich|Victor]] expresses surprise at the presence of the pentagram, noting with some awe that he could easily repurpose it for the purposes of the *etherealness* ritual.
-If [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] is with the players, she offers the pentagram for use in the ritual, which Victor gladly accepts.
+If Lady Wachter is not with the players, [[Personnages Non-Joueurs#Victor Vallakovich|Victor]] expresses surprise at the presence of the pentagram, noting with some awe that he could easily repurpose it for the purposes of the *etherealness* ritual.
+If [[Personnages Non-Joueurs#Lady Fiona Wachter|Lady Wachter]] is with the players, she offers the pentagram for use in the ritual, which Victor gladly accepts.

 Victor then places the *heartstone* at the center of the pentagram and directs the players to stand just inside the edge of the pentagram circle.
 If Lady Wachter is with the players, she rolls up her sleeves and enters the circle with them.
 If challenged, she gives the players a cool, steely look and says, “Of course I’m coming to get my little girl.”